Where Research is a Delight!

 G.O.
 Shepherd performed as an amateur musician.
 This photo of the Asheville Business Club’s Saxophone Band shows him standing on the far left holding the bass sax, 1924-25.

-Shepherd became the first individual licensee of radio station WWNC.
-“My interest was in listening,” he wrote, explaining that he hired men to work on the technical side.
+Asheville’s first broadcasting station, ABC, originated in a back room at the Asheville Battery Company at 19 Haywood Street in 1923.
+Drawn to this new medium, G.O.
+Shepherd joined the station, which soon became WABC.
+He produced a weekly program called “GOSH and the Gang” that was directed towards shut-ins but attracted a general audience as well.
+In 1927, the Asheville Chamber of Commerce took over the station’s license and changed its name to WWNC, “Wonderful Western North Carolina.”
+Shepherd managed the station for the Chamber before acquiring the license himself on Aug.
+8, 1928.
+He then sold it to the Asheville Citizen four months later, continuing as Station Director until 1934.
+“My interest was in listening,” he later wrote, explaining that he hired men to work on the technical side.
 In his work at the station, he created programs by writing scripts, hosting musicians, and eventually contracting with the Columbia Broadcasting System.
-His interest led him to write a daily column, “Down the Airway,” promoting the station’s programming.
+During this time, he also wrote a daily column, “Down the Airway,” promoting the station’s programming.
 It evolved to become a daily feature in the Asheville Citizen, expanding to a full page on Sundays.

 The WWNC radio towers stood on top of the Flat Iron Building in downtown Asheville, late 1920s.